wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    - Use this to learn about configuring for integrating Hashicorp Consul to work across the entire Enteprise landscape of technologies (another major differentiator of Hashicorp Consul)

+<a href="#HVM">G. Hashicorp Virtual Managed (HVM) Consul peering to customer VPCs</a>

+   - Use this to learn about cloud peering connections across private networks.

 ## Demo apps

 PROTIP: Adapt the samples and naming conv entions here to use your own app <strong>after</strong> achieving confidence you have the base templates working.